 …

 If the server receives a search request for VanishedObjects, it SHOULD return a reference to every object that has been user-deleted recently, where the definition of “recently” is subject to service provider’s policy (e.g., last 30 days, last 1000 objects).
-Objects that have recently expired MAY also be returned in this response, subject to service provider’s policy.
+Reference to objects that have recently expired MAY also be returned in this response, subject to service provider’s policy.
+Note that repeated search requests for VanishedObject that are submitted within short period are likely to generate (at least partially) the same list of objects in the response.

 Enumerations